Bulwaith/python-image-processing/ReadMe.md

 - convert the image into a base64 string and finally check with the expected value.

 The `second test`, *test_encode_and_store_in_db()*, will do almost the same things for the first one, but passing by the storing and reading from the DB, to ensure its expected functionalities.

+### Image Processing
+For simplicity, the PIL library has been used, along with its simple and standard ways to process images, like applying resizing and color mapping.

+The assumption of the structure of the provided CSV file is that it contains image frames, spread on multiple rows.
+In each row, it contains:
+- column1/depth: **depth** and **image single pixel slice** (1x200px), separated by a dot.
+As long as each following row contains the same depth, it belongs to the same image frame for that specific depth.
+- column1-column200: contains the single slice of the image, each column the grey scale value of the pixel on that position.